 The Bill & Melinda Gates Foundation (the Foundation) is a tax-exempt private foundation that works to help all people lead healthy, productive lives.
-In developing countries, it focuses on giving the poorest people in the world a chance to live a healthy and productive life by concentrating on improvements in health and agriculture.
-In the United States, it seeks to ensure that all people - especially those most disadvantaged - have a chance at equal opportunity through investments in education.
+In developing countries, it focuses on improving people's health and giving them the chance to lift themselves out of hunger and extreme poverty.
+In the United States, it seeks to ensure that all people - especially those with the fewest resources - have access to the opportunities they need to succeed in school and life.